danthebaker/kaispowertools/README.md

 IMHO [Sublime Text](http://www.sublimetext.com/) is [this piano](http://georgepianoworld.blogspot.co.uk/2012/07/the-most-expensive-piano-in-world-ever.html) for your next composition.

-## node.js
+# node.js

-Imagine popping into a coffee shop in the morning rush - the queue is 10 deep and everyone is frenzied for their caffine.
+Pop into a coffee shop in the morning rush - the queue is 10 deep and everyone is frenzied for their caffine.

 ### blocking